Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Not believing a word that Acoetes said, Pentheus orders his guards to throw the lying sailor into the dungeons but as quickly as the guards could restrain him, just as quickly the chains mysteriously dropped off.

-The intoxicated partygoers, his mother amongst them, mistaking him for a wild boar, tore him to pieces with their bare hands.
+The intoxicated party-goers, his mother among them, mistaking him for a wild boar tore him to pieces with their bare hands.

 Descending to Hades and Ascending to Mount Olympus